Piyush911/File_Seperator/README.md

 # File_Seperator
-Whit this program we can seperate all the files inside a folder
+With this program we can seperate all the files inside a folder